Translating Classical Buddhism to Modern English

 佛告比丘: 「諦聽,善思。 當為汝說。」 The Buddha told the monk, “[Listen closely!]
 Listen closely, and consider it well.
 I will explain it for you.”

 佛告比丘: 「於色生厭、離欲、滅盡,不起諸漏,心正解脫。 是名比丘見法涅槃。 如是受、想、行、識⋯於識生厭、離欲、滅盡,不起諸漏,心正解脫。 是名比丘見法涅槃。」 4.
 The Buddha told the monk, “Becoming disillusioned with form, becoming free of desire for it, and completely ceasing it, one doesn’t create the contaminants, and their mind is properly liberated.
 This is called a monk who attains nirvāṇa in the present life.
-It’s the same with feeling, conception, volition, awareness … becoming disillusioned with awareness, becoming free of desire for it, completely ceasing it, one doesn’t create the contaminants, and their mind is properly liberated.
+It’s the same with feeling, conception, volition, and awareness … becoming disillusioned with awareness, becoming free of desire for it, completely ceasing it, one doesn’t create the contaminants, and their mind is properly liberated.
 This is called a monk who attains nirvāṇa in the present life.”

 時,彼比丘聞佛所說,踊躍歡喜。 作禮而去。 5.
 When that monk heard what the Buddha taught, he celebrated and rejoiced.
 He then bowed and departed.